misakey/backend/docs/content/concepts/box-events.md

 {
   "type": "msg.txt",
   "content": {
-    "encrypted": "(string) (base64): the encrypted message.
+    "encrypted": "(string) (unpadded URL-safe base64): the encrypted message.
 Recall that files are sent separately from the message, so the size of a message event stays rather small.", "deleted": { // nullable, indicates the message have been removed "at_time": "indicates the deletion time of the message", "by_identity": "indicates who has deleted the message",